All cattrs functionality is exposed through a

 global converter.
 Changes done to this global converter, such as registering new

-unstructure hooks, affect all code using the global
+structure and unstructure hooks, affect all code using the global

 A global converter is provided for convenience as